-This form of assessment was developed in different ways by different actors in the international scenario, being nowadays present in several multilateral organizations, as regards their own activities or in the form of non binding guidelines for national policy, or by national states in varying degrees and scopes.
-In addition, it can be said that the European Union had an relevant role in its implementation and further development, in two important steps: firstly, the EU enacted two Directives which created forms of IAs directed to its Member States: the "Environmental Impact Assessment" Directive enacted in 1986 was the first binding international instrument to provide details on the nature and scope of EIAs, its use, and participation rights in the process, being considered as a first generation process concerned with mitigating the impacts of major development projects.
-Following, in 2001 the Directive establishing a "Strategic Environmental Assessment" procedure was enacted, representing a second generation process which extended the scope of assessment also to public plans and programs.
+18 A form of ex-ante impact assessment was firstly established in the 1969 National Environmental Protection Act in the United States of America (at national level), and afterwards emerged in a series of non-binding instruments, such as the UNEP Guidelines of 1978 and 1982 and other International Organizations such as the 1985 OECD Council recommendation C(85)104, and the World Bank.
+The 1987 "Brundtland Report" identifies EIA as an emerging role in its implementation and further development, in two important steps: firstly, the EU enacted two Directives which created forms of IAs directed to Member States: the "Environmental Impact Assessment" Directive enacted in 198619 was the first binding international instrument to provide details on the nature and scope of EIAs, its use, and participation rights in the process, being considered as a first generation process concerned with mitigating the impacts of major development projects.
+Following, in 2001 the Directive establishing a "Strategic Environmental Assessment" procedure was enacted, representing a second generation process which extended the scope of assessment also to public plans and programs.20

 A second step was taken when the Commission of the EU established an IA procedure to its own activities, as it was recognized that it was untenable to require Member States' compliance with the EIA and SEA procedures when the Commission itself did not apply it to its own action.
-In this regard, in 2002 a new procedure was introduced, with two innovative aspects: it was to be applied to all policy and legislative proposals of the Commission, thus having in theory a considerably far reaching scope and impact; moreover, it was based on a "sustainable development" rationale, meaning that included the economic and social spheres in addition to the environmental one, and created a mechanism of public participation in the procedure.
+21 In this regard, in 2002 a new procedure was introduced, with two innovative aspects: it was to be applied to all policy and legislative proposals of the Commission, thus having in theory a considerably far reaching scope and impact; in addition, it was based on a "sustainable development" rationale, meaning that included the economic and social spheres apart from the environmental one, and created a mechanism of public participation in the procedure.
+22 principle of international law, and the 1992 UNCED (Rio Declaration, principle 17) recognized that EIA, as a national instrument, shall be undertaken for proposed activities that are likely to have a significant adverse impact on the environment and are subject to a decision of a competent national authority, while public participation was also referred to in principle 10; Agenda 21 also makes several references, and endorses the need for individuals, groups and organizations to participate in EIA procedures (para.
+23.2); the 2002 WSSD confirmed UNCED's requirements (para.
+18e, 34c and 36i of Plan of Implementation).
+It also appears in international treaties apart from the EU, such as 1982 UNCLOS, art.
+206; the 1991 UNECE Espoo Convention which focuses on transboundary environmental effects; the 1998 UNECE Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters; and the 2003 UNECE Kiev Protocol on Strategic Environmental Assessment to the Convention on Environmental Impact Assessment in a Transboundary Context.

 The legal development of the Commission's IA procedure followed a different path than the EIA and SIA Directives - which had as legal basis art.
-175 of the EC Treaty (the environmental policy) - as it was based on the idea of sustainable development as a guiding principle and
+175 of the EC Treaty (the environmental policy) - as it was based on the idea of sustainable development as a guiding principle and objective of the whole Union, 23 and was further developed on the basis of policy guidelines